 If you choose to go another route and take the Specimen Ridge trail from the Lamar River Trail, you’re in for a long 17-mile hike that includes 3,000 feet of elevation gains all the way to the peak of Amethyst Mountain

-From world-renowned overlooks to hidden gems tucked away in little-known state parks, there’s plenty of new and undiscovered hiking spots to explore – these are just a few of them.
+From world-renowned overlooks to hidden gems tucked away in little-known state parks, there are plenty of new and undiscovered hiking spots to explore – these are just a few of them.
 If we’ve sparked inspiration and you’re ready to hit the trails, pack your hiking gear and remember your Ranger Ready insect repellent.
 You never know what adventures and breathtaking views await you.